 - Product images for courses and eBooks

-- Featured images for our blogs
+- Featured images for articles and podcast episodes

 - Other images for our sales pages and emails

 - And literally a million other things!

 According to Pinterest’s creative best practices, your Pinterest pins should be in a 2:3 aspect ratio; i.e.600px by 900px or 1000px by 1500px.

 Canva offers some stock photos for free, but you can also download free stock photos from sites like Pixabay or Pexels and upload them to Canva.
 You can also upgrade to the pro version of Canva for a low price and get access to a TON more stock photos.
 I do this because it saves me a ton of time.

 You can also add text and other graphics and design to your pins: